Wholesale: Products & Services

 Field entry requirements are described in the LSOG.

-If you are requesting NP & LSNP on telephone numbers for the same end user on the same account due the same day, you may request a disconnect of the facilities associated with the NP request on the port date by:
+If you are requesting NP and LSNP on telephone numbers for the same end user on the same account due the same day, you may request a disconnect of the facilities associated with the NP request on the port date by:

 • RPON to LSNP request PON